-He is a gentleman, in his gestures and acts, giving his sincere generosity in a very simple way, to make us live an unforgettable stay.
-In his hotel-restaurant La ferme d’Augustin, a few minutes from Saint Tropez, Christophe Vallet offers a luxury apart, full of charm and with the incredible benefit of excellence.
-Here, everything is made to make us feel at home: from Mediterranean cuisine, with garden products and the catch of the day, to the comfort of a friendly and well-preserved place.
+Christophe Vallet acts like a gentleman with a sincere generosity; offering kind and heart-warming gestures to delight his customers and make them experience an unforgettable stay in his hotel-restaurant La ferme d’Augustin.
+His resort is a few minutes from Saint Tropez, a simple place with a luxury apart, full of charm and an incredible benefit of excellence.
+Here, everything is done to make us feel at home: from Mediterranean cuisine, with garden products and the catch of the day, to the comfort of a friendly and well-preserved place.
 And for the experience to continue, he has launched a unique guide with 550 authentic hotel and cruise addresses around the world.
 A collection against the current of luxury standards, whose signature is olfactory and perhaps even soon in the birch sugar … because we must always give the best for our guests!

 There is no precise memory for Christophe Vallet, so much his existence is rooted in this place, held by his parents, and that founded his grandfather Augustin in 1950.
 “My grandfather Augustin had immigrated from Italy at the end of the 19th century, and he built everything with his hands.
 There was only rockery.
 He planted the first trees, then started working the land to make a living.”
 As he had Parisian friends that had bought a holiday home nearby, he invited them for a free lunch with their loved ones, in his sunny place.
 Until the day he had to keep the sense of proportion!
 He then opened with his wife a table for his guests, with a menu and a common trunk where everyone would put his participation, because again, he did not want to make his friends pay.
 The sense of generosity is in the genes!
 The restaurant was not profitable either and it was finally necessary to move to a chalk board and a personal bill.
 This is how the restaurant “La Ferme d’Augustin” was born.